cortezcristian/dragbox/README.md

 - [http://cortezcristian.koding.io/](http://cortezcristian.koding.io/)
 - [http://uckk835a6038.cortezcristian.koding.io/](http://uckk835a6038.cortezcristian.koding.io/)

-You, should be able to see this site
+You, should be able to see this site:

 ![DragBox](https://raw.githubusercontent.com/cortezcristian/dragbox/master/pics/drag-box-home.png)

 If you don't see it, it's because the server is down.
 Follow the instructions